Montana Farm Bureau's Mission

 The Montana Farm Bureau and the American Farm Bureau Federation were originally created in 1919 to making the business of farming and ranching more profitable—and to make Montana a better place to live.
 Since then we’ve worked hard to do exactly that.

-And as we approach our 100th year, we’re not showing any signs of stopping.
+We are in our 100th year, and as we celebrate our Centennial we’re not showing any signs of stopping.
 Find out why now is a better time than ever to become a member.

 We pledge to: